DARF: Depth-Aware Generalizable Neural Radiance Field: Experiments

-We conduct experiments on DTU MVS Dataset (DTU) and Local Lightfield Fusion Dataset (LLFF), containing both indoor and outdoor scenes.
+\textbf{Datasets.} We conduct experiments on DTU MVS Dataset (DTU) \cite{dtu} and Local Lightfield Fusion Dataset (LLFF) \cite{llff}, containing both indoor and outdoor scenes.
 We use camera parameters provided by the two datasets.
 In our experiment, we down-sample DTU to a resolution of $300\times400$ for training and evaluation.
 Images of LLFF are down-sampled to $640\times960$.
-For dividing training and test set, and we follow the partition of IBRNet \cite{wang2021ibrnet}.
+For dividing training and test sets, we follow the partition of IBRNet \cite{wang2021ibrnet}.
 There is no intersection between training and test sets, ensuring the validity of generalization tests.
-For each target view, we randomly select 5 reference views as the input.
-We keep the sparsity of input views the same as the \cite{wang2021ibrnet}.
+For novel view rendering, we select five views as the input of the network and keep the sparsity of input views the same as \cite{wang2021ibrnet, yu2021pixelnerf}.